About Aurangzeb the Mighty Mughal Emperor

 Age (At the Time of Death): 88

-Aurangzeb Early Life
+Aurangzeb’s Early Life

-Aurangzeb was the third son of the fourth Mughal emperor, Shahjahan.
+Aurangzeb was the third son of the fifth Mughal emperor, Shahjahan.
 His mother was Mumtaz mahal who later in Shahjahan’s life inspired him to build the famous Taj mahal.
 Aurangzeb’s full name was Muḥī al-Dīn Muḥammad and he was born on November 3, 1618, in Dhod, Malwa, India.
 He was a very serious-minded child as he grew up.
 H was a devoted Sunni Muslim who was very orthodox in nature.
 Earlier in his life, Aurangzeb developed military and administrative abilities.
 These qualities of him were admired by many people in the kingdom.
 These qualities along with the taste of power brought him into a rivalry with his elder brother for the throne of the Mughal empire.

-When Shahjahan fell seriously ill in 1657, the race for the succession of the throne began and Shah Jahan favored his elder son Dara, but many advisors of the kingdom saw him as unworthy as he was too worldly.
-Aurangzeb, a much more committed son than his elder brother was favored by people.
+When Shahjahan fell seriously ill in 1657, the race for the succession of the throne began and Shah Jahan favoured his elder son Dara, but many advisors of the kingdom saw him as unworthy as he was too worldly.
+Aurangzeb, a much more committed son than his elder brother was favoured by people.
 The tension rose between the two brothers for the succession of the Mughal empire and it seemed that war was inevitable.
 Aurangzeb showed struggle for power in between the period of 1657 to 1659 and during this period Aurangzeb showed ruthless determination, great powers of dissimulation, and excellent tactical and strategic military skills against his brother Dara for the throne.
 With plan and strategy, Aurangzeb defeated Dara at Samudarh in May 1658.
 While the war was going on between the two brothers Shahjahan recovered and was again on the throne but as Aurangzeb defeated his brother he confined his father in his own palace at Agra.
 After coming to power Aurangzeb caused one brother to die and had two other brothers, a son and a nephew executed.

 After the year 1680, there was a change in the attitude and the policies with which the Mughal empire ran.
-Aurangzeb, been an orthodox Muslim ruler replaced the seasoned statement of the mixed kingdom.
+Aurangzeb, being an orthodox Muslim ruler replaced the seasoned statement of the mixed kingdom.
 Hindus were colleagues during previous rulers’ reign but now under Aurangzeb, they were subordinates.
 The first sign of change in the way the kingdom ran was the reimposition of a poll tax or jizya on non-Muslims in 1679.
 In the past, the tax was abolished by Akbar.
 This led to religious tension in the kingdom which led to many Hindus serving the emperor but were never loyal to him.
 Because of this, there was a Rajput revolt against the Mughal emperor in 1681.
-The war with Marathas started in 1687 and sooner Shivaji’s son Sambhaji was captured and executed in 1689 and his kingdom was also taken.
+The war with Marathas started in 1687 and soon his son Sambhaji was captured and executed in 1689 and his kingdom was also taken.
 After the death of Sambhaji, the Marathas fled towards the south and were inactive for some time.
 Aurangzeb then went on and captured forts of the Maratha hill country.

 Aurangzeb then went on and expanded the Mughal empire in both south and north but his military campaigns and the religious intolerance he showed towards people annoyed many of his subjects.
-He started losing control of the administration in the north to and as the matter worst the empire became over-extended and Aurangzeb imposed higher taxes on the agricultural lands in order to pay for the wars.
+He started losing control of the administration in the north to and as the matter worsened the empire became over-extended and Aurangzeb imposed higher taxes on the agricultural lands in order to pay for the wars.

 The agricultural revolt of the Sikh began as he started taking additional taxes on the land.
 Many Sikhs revolted in Punjab and in 1675 he executed the Sikh Guru, Tegh Bahadur, who refused to work under his name.
-Guru Govind Singh, the new leader of the revolt was an open rebellion for the rest of Aurangzeb’s reign.
+Guru Govind Singh, the new leader of the revolt, was an open rebellion for the rest of Aurangzeb’s reign.

 In general, Aurangzeb was considered to be very ruthless and a militant orthodox Sunni Muslim.
 He forcefully tried to make his beliefs and morals be accepted by his subject which led to many revolts and in the end his fall.

 Aurangzeb maintained the empire for half a century and he also started extending the territory in the south and came as far as Tanjore and Trichinopoly.
 While Aurangzeb was busy expanding the territory in the south, the Marathas drained all imperial resources in the North.
 The rebellion started by the Sikhs and the jat also added extra pressure in the north.
-Aurangzeb’s orthodox religious behavior and the imposition of religious policies towards the Hindu rulers seriously damaged the stability of the Mughal Empire.
+Aurangzeb’s orthodox religious behaviour and the imposition of religious policies towards the Hindu rulers seriously damaged the stability of the Mughal Empire.

 Death of Aurangzeb